mParticle/docs/src/pages/guides/idsync/aliasing/index.md

 ---
 title: Aliasing
+order: 12
 ---

 <aside>
 Aliasing is an advanced feature of mParticle's <a href="/guides/idsync/use-cases/">IDSync</a>.
 Before continuing, make sure you understand the basics of IDSync, the concept of <a href="/guides/idsync/components/#login-ids">Login IDs</a>, and the details of the Identity Strategy employed by your organization.
 </aside>

-## Use Case
+## Use case

 ### Known and anonymous user profiles
 mParticle's IDSync system supports the concept of "known" and "anonymous" user profiles:

-* A known user profile has at least one [Login ID](/guides/idsync/components/#login-ids) (as defined in your [Identity Strategy](/guides/idsync/components/#identity-strategy)).
+* A known user profile has at least one [login ID](/guides/idsync/components/#login-ids) (as defined in your [identity strategy](/guides/idsync/components/#identity-strategy)).
-* An anonymous user profile has no Login IDs.
+* An anonymous user profile has no login IDs.

-Known user profiles can only be returned in response to an Identity Request with at least one matching Login ID.
+Known user profiles can only be returned in response to an identity request with at least one matching login ID.

-### Transitioning from Anonymous to Known
+### Transitioning from anonymous to known

 As a user begins to engage with your website or app, their initial activity is stored against an anonymous profile.
-If your organization uses [Profile Link](/guides/idsync/profile-link-strategy/) or [Profile Conversion](/guides/idsync/profile-conversion-strategy/) strategies, the first appearance of a new Login ID will always cause a new known user profile to be created.
+If your organization uses [profile link](/guides/idsync/profile-link-strategy/) or [profile conversion](/guides/idsync/profile-conversion-strategy/) strategies, the first appearance of a new login ID will always cause a new known user profile to be created.

 Aliasing gives you control over the transition from an anonymous user profile to a known user profile.
 You can choose to create a new known user profile that does not include any historical data from the original anonymous user profile.
 This may be necessary to comply with local privacy legislation.

 Alternatively, you can choose to copy event and profile data from the original anonymous profile over to the new known profile to maintain a more complete picture of the user's journey.
 This allows you to create audiences of users who may have fulfilled some of the conditions to be included in the audience anonymously before their known user profiles were created.

-### Example: Recommendation Conversions
+### Example: recommendation conversions

 The mPTravel app wants to capture an audience of users who clicked on an in-app recommendation for a vacation package before continuing to purchase the recommended package.